giacomosirri/giacomosirri/README.md

  I can program in Python, C#, Java, C, Javascript, Kotlin and PHP, roughly in descending order of proficiency.

- As for human languages, I am native in Italian, fluent in English, and almost conversational in German.
+ As for natural languages, I am native in Italian, fluent in English, and almost conversational in German.